tenzir/tenzir/web/docs/tql2/operators/decompress.md

 import
 ```

-Convert a Zstd-compressed file into an LZ4-compressed file:
+### Convert a Zstd-compressed file into an LZ4-compressed file

 ```tql
 load_file "in.zst"